Jiiva: 2015–present: Challenges and comeback

 In 2020, he starred in the action movie Seeru followed by the romance Gypsy.
 In 2021, he appeared in the multistarrer drama, Kalathil Santhippom which received positive reviews.
 He acted in Kabir Khan's Hindi film 83, playing the role of Kris Srikkanth.
 In 2022, he was seen in the romantic comedy drama Coffee with Kadhal and Varalaru Mukkiyam.
+Jiiva playing Andhra Pradesh chief minister Y. S. Jagan Mohan Reddy in the Telugu sequel, Yatra 2 (2024).
+Followed by movie Black (2024), which was released in theatres this October 11 and has acquired positive responses from both audiences and critics.
+In 2025, Jiiva's next movie was with Pa.
+Vijay titled Aghathiyaa.

-Other work
+Other works

 Jiiva was a judge on STAR Vijay's reality dance competition Jodi Number One in its third season along with Sangeetha and Aishwarya Rajinikanth.
 He was also a judge on Astro's Yuttha Medai All Stars Grand Finals in Malaysia.
+He hosted the season 1 of ‘Sarkaar with Jiiva’ on Aha Tamil.
+In 2023, he did voice-acting for Shahid Kapoor in the Amazon Prime’s Web series ‘Farzi’ for the Tamil version.